Shelby219/RPSLS_Terminal_App/development-log.md

 intro.rb file edited with rules and welcome message.

 Added a if else to declare a winner one the score of 5 is reached for either player or computer!
+It is working it just prints 2 or 3 times, it gets mixed in with the while loop.
+Refactor this.
 ### Current features my code contains:
 Weapons Module
 Rules Engine Module